marcozanella/SQP/SQP_maria_db.md

-Operazioni SQP

-Hacking root password of MariaDB
+# Hacking root password of MariaDB
 With Powershell - run with admin privileges
     go to MariaDB installation folder (in the bin folder) see if MariaDB service is running: Get-service